markNZed/processism-react-three/storyboard.md

 ## 42.2.
 Animation
 Two similar particles are sent to two different entities.
 Upon receiving the particles, the entities change to different colors, illustrating how they interpret the same "information" differently.
 ## 42.3.
 Narration
-The discussions around intelligence and learning provide a natural segue into the concept of information.
+The earlier discussion about intelligence and learning provides a segway into the concept of information.
 From the perspective of processism, information is not something static or intrinsic — it's not a state, but a process.

 Consider two similar particles, each carrying what we might assume to be the same information.
 These particles are sent to two different entities.
 But rather than reacting in the same way, each entity processes the information differently, resulting in them changing to different colors.

 If we limit our attention to the present moment, we might think the information is simply in the particles themselves.
-However, if we expand the scale of our consideration, we see that information is far more dynamic.
+However, if we expand the boundary of our atetntion, we see that information is far more dynamic.
 The information was encoded by an intelligence, and it must be decoded by an intelligence as well.
 Furthermore, these intelligences have participated in processes that allow them to interpret the information in analogous but not identical ways.

-This reveals that information is not just a static essence that exists independently; it’s a process that unfolds over time, involving encoding, transmission, and decoding.
-The meaning of the information emerges from the interactions between the entities and their histories, rather than being inherent in the particles themselves.
-This understanding shifts our view from seeing information as a fixed quantity to recognizing it as an ongoing, dynamic process that evolves as it moves through different systems and contexts.
+This reveals that information is not a static essence that exists independently; it’s a process that unfolds over time, involving encoding, transmission, and decoding.
+The meaning of the information emerges from the interactions between the entities and their histories, rather than being inside a particular entity.
+This understanding shifts our view from seeing information as a fixed quantity to recognizing it as an ongoing, dynamic process.

 # 43. Scene: Hierarchical Impredicativity
 ## 43.1.
 Objective